AndrewLJackson/SIBER/cran-comments.md

-This release includes some minor updates.
+This release includes some new functions and minor updates.

 ## Resubmission
 N/A